Makeup for Mature Skin: The Do’s and Don’ts

 Check out these makeup do’s and don’ts for mature skin!

 Do choose the right foundation.
 For mature skin, this goes beyond color matching and considering undertones (although this is crucial for covering inconsistencies as well).
-Moisturizing foundations containing SPF protection and benefit aging skin without drying it out.
+Moisturizing foundations containing SPF protection and benefit ageing skin without drying it out.
 They also often have a lighter finish, letting you blend naturally.
 Look for products that provide enough coverage to mask discoloration and inconsistency in skin tone without looking like a mask.

 Don’t settle for very thick foundations or loose powder foundations.
 As the client goes about her day, these products will settle into the creases where her face moves, causing visible lines in the makeup.
 These lines will enhance the appearance of wrinkles and can actually cause your client to appear older.